NextronSystems/valhallaAPI/README.md

 ## Important Notices

-- Old rules are constantly improved and may have changed the next time you fetch the rule set.
+- We constantly improve old rules.
+They may have changed the next time you fetch the rule set.
+Therefore it is recommended to always fetch a full set and replace older rules with their newer versions.
-- The rule date is the creation time of the rule, not the timestamp when it was inserted into the database.
-It takes 1-3 days until a rule gets inserted into the database after the QA.
-Running a scheduled job once a week that does only extract the the rules created in the last 7 days, will therefore inevitably miss new rules.
 - The full rule set contains YARA rules with scores lower than 60, which are meant for threat hunting and anomaly detection use cases.